Academic Advising Intern-filled 2015

 Internships at Other Colleges/Universities:

-Cuyahoga Community College: Student Services & Orientation Intern-OPEN 2015
+Cuyahoga Community College: Student Services & Orientation Intern-filled 2015

 The Tri-C West Graduate Intern in Student Services and Orientation is encouraged to spend his/her year-long internship becoming familiar with Tri-C West, its students, and curriculum and all aspects of assisting students, conducting orientation and further developing student success initiatives.
 The graduate intern will be expected to be current with institution-wide policies, procedures, and programmatic offerings of Tri-C West.
 As a full member of the team, the graduate intern will be able to engage in a variety of activities that will enhance his/her professional growth and development.